Panis (slaves): History

-Slavery of First Nations in the colony of New France was formalized through colonial law in 1709, with the passage of the Ordinance Rendered on the Subject of the Negroes and the Indians called Panis.
+Slavery of First Nations in the colony of New France was formalized through colonial law in 1709, with the passage of the Ordinance Rendered on the Subject of the Negroes and the Savages called Panis.
 Slaves of First Nations descent were only permitted to be enslaved while within the colony, although in practice enslaved individuals remained enslaved regardless of where they travelled.
 In 1747, the colonial administration proposed permitting the trade of First Nations slaves for slaves of African descent.
 However, these attempts were quashed by the French government, fearing it would jeopardize existing Franco-First Nations alliances.

 By 1757 Louis Antoine de Bougainville considered that the Panis nation "plays ... the same role in America that the Negroes do in Europe."
 However, the importation of slaves of First Nations descent began to decline in the decade prior to the Conquest of New France in 1760.
 A number of New French institutions, including the enslavement of First Nations, continued to be legal as stipulated in the Articles of Capitulation of Montreal.
 By the late-18th century, slaves of African descent began to make up a larger portion of slaves being imported into the region by European slave traders.

 Several court decisions, and legislative acts passed in the Canadas during the late-18th and early 19th century resulted in the decline of the institution in the colonies.
 The last slave of First Nations descent in Lower Canada was recorded to have been donated to a Montreal hospital in 1821.
 The institution was abolished in 1834; at which time, the majority of the slaves in the region were of African descent.